Iran and the Islamic State: ISIS attacks and threats to Iran

 While Iran is a Shia-dominant country, ISIS is ideologically anti-Shia and regards Shias as infidels, having killed thousands of them.
-After rapidly expanding in Iraq, ISIS became a threat only kilometers away from Iranian western borders.
-With the Pakistan-based Sunni Jihadist groups in eastern Iran and an ongoing Sistan and Baluchestan insurgency, some alarmed the possibility of a wider backlash there.
+After rapidly expanding in Iraq, ISIS became a threat only kilometers away from Iran's western borders.
+With the Pakistan-based Sunni Jihadist groups in eastern Iran and an ongoing Sistan and Baluchestan insurgency, some are alarmed by the possibility of a wider backlash there.

-Iran threatened ISIS that managing to attack Baghdad or holy shrines of Shia Imams and getting close to Iran-Iraq border is "over the red lines" and if they are crossed, Iran will engage in a direct action.
+Iran threatened ISIS that managing to attack Baghdad or the holy shrines of Shia Imams and getting close to the Iran-Iraq border is "over the red lines" and if they are crossed, Iran will engage in direct action.

-In September 2014, Iranian paper Islamic Republican quoted Hadana news reporting "ISIS designated Emir for Iran and several of his aides were arrested by security bodies".
+In September 2014, an Iranian paper, Islamic Republic, quoted Hadana news reporting "ISIS designated Emir for Iran and several of his aides were arrested by security bodies".
 The report did not name the Emir, and did not say if they had been able to sneak into Iran or arrested abroad.
-Neither did it mention the security bodies of which country have made the arrest.
+Neither did it mention which country's security bodies had made the arrest.

-In the same month, Minister of Interior Abdolreza Rahmani Fazli announced Iran has arrested several suspected members of ISIS trying to enter Iran.
+In the same month, Minister of Interior Abdolreza Rahmani Fazli announced Iran had arrested several suspected members of ISIS trying to enter Iran.
 He said that two or three of them have confessed "entering Iran has been among the plans of the ISIS" and dismissed the reports on the ISIS move to recruit members inside Iran, despite noting "this does not mean that the group has not launched a publicity campaign for recruitment".

 On 29 January 2015, ISIS announced a new province called Wilayat Khorasan consisting of Afghanistan, Pakistan, and "other nearby lands".
 Hafiz Saeed Khan was designated as Emir of the province.

-Pakistani Hafiz Saeed Khan, also known as Mulla Saeed Orakzai, is a former member of the Taliban.
+Pakistani Hafiz Saeed Khan, also known as Mulla Saeed Orakzai, was a former member of the Taliban.

 On 7 June 2017, ISIS claimed responsibility for an attack on the Iranian Parliament and the mausoleum of Ayatollah Khomeini.
 The attack was confirmed to have left 16 dead and was the first instance of an ISIS attack within Iran's borders.
 There are worries about the implications of this attack on President Hassan Rouhani's "moderation project".

-Ahvaz military parade attack happened on 22 September 2018, a military parade was attacked by armed gunmen in the southwestern Iranian city of Ahvaz.
+Ahvaz military parade attack happened on 22 September 2018.
+A military parade was attacked by armed gunmen in the southwestern Iranian city of Ahvaz.
 The shooters killed 25 people, including soldiers of the Islamic Revolutionary Guard Corps (IRGC) and civilian bystanders.

 On 3 January 2024, ISIS claimed responsibility for the Kerman bombings incident that killed nearly 100 Iranian civilians at Qasem Soleimani's burial site.